treetop1500/froala-placeholder-image-plugin/README.md

 ####Credits####
-Thanks to the following sites for providing the Ipsum text used in this plugin.
+Thanks to the following sites for providing content.

 Kitten: https://placekitten.com/